What will Meghan Markle and Prince Harry call their baby? Latest name rumours and predictions

 With the Duchess of Sussex due in Spring 2019, bookies are already placing bets on what the royal baby will be named.

-However, one royal expert claims that Meghan and Harry will be able to freely choose their tots' names without having to run them by the Queen for approval.
+One royal expert claimed that Meghan and Harry will be able to freely choose their tots' names without even having to run them by the Queen for approval.

 Do Meghan and Harry need to follow protocol for baby names?